Link to PDF version of Opinion and Judgement

 As recounted above, Speckin testified many of the documents in the case were not authentic after he matched signatures, dated ink on original documents, and compared embossment images.
 Defendants object to Speckin’s testimony under Rule 702 and cite United States v.
 Garza, 448 F.3d 294 (5th Cir.
 2006).
 The Garza Court held the lower court did not abuse its discretion when it excluded Garza’s forensic document examiner under Rule 702, as the expert based her opinions upon an examination of photocopied documents.
 Id. at 300.
 Garza’s expert planned to testify that the witness signatures on Garza’s confessions were forgeries.
 Id. at 299.
 The expert’s opinion was based upon examination of six photocopied documents, four of which the expert knew the witness had signed and two of which Garza alleged were forgeries.
 Id.

-The district court concluded “I find that [the expert’s] testimony, based on the examination of copies, comparing them . . . without any knowledge about how often they had been copied, whether that’s a . . . a copy of a copy, I find that [the expert’s] testimony would not be reliable under Rule 702.”
+The district court concluded, “I find that [the expert’s] testimony, based on the examination of copies, comparing them . . . without any knowledge about how often they had been copied, whether that’s a . . . a copy of a copy, I find that [the expert’s] testimony would not be reliable under Rule 702.”
 Id. at 300.
 The appellate court noted that even if the trial court erred when it excluded Garza’s expert, the error was harmless, as the fact finder can compare signatures to determine authenticity.
 (6 -In addition, the trial court excluded the expert’s testimony on the basis that Garza did not follow the Court’s discovery rules.
 U.S. v.
 Garza, 448 F.3d 294, 299-300 (5th Cir.
 2006). ) Id.

-Further, the trial court admitted the copies into evidence and gave Garza the opportunity to cross examine the person who allegedly signed as a witness to Garza’s confession and consent to search documents.
+Further, the trial court admitted the copies into evidence and gave Garza the opportunity to cross-examine the person who allegedly signed as a witness to Garza’s confession and consent to search documents.
 Id.

 Speckin’s examination of photocopies does not exclude his testimony under Rule 702.
 The excluded expert in Garza was to testify as to whether, after an examination of four photocopies of the witness’s signature and two photocopies of the confession and consent to search documents, the person who signed the four photocopies also signed the confession and consent to search documents.

 Speckin did not perform a handwriting analysis, and it is irrelevant how often each document had been copied.
 Speckin testified that marks, signatures, and corporate seal embossments had been copied from originals or were copies of each other.
-This determination necessarily requires examination of at least one photocopy.
+This determination necessarily requires the examination of at least one photocopy.
 Thus, Garza does not exclude Speckin’s testimony under Rule 702.
-(7 – Defendants did not object to Speckin’s testimony on the basis that he was not a qualified expert or that his testing methods, had he not used copies to form certain opinions, would render his testimony inadmissable under Rule 702.
+(7 – Defendants did not object to Speckin’s testimony on the basis that he was not a qualified expert or that his testing methods, had he not used copies to form certain opinions, would render his testimony inadmissible under Rule 702.
 Additionally, even if Garza applied, the Court could still compare the signatures on the documents to determine their authenticity.
 Garza, 448 F.3d at 300.)

 ANALYSIS Authenticity of Documents

 At the hearing, NSI put in issue the authenticity of many documents.
 Under Federal Rule of Evidence 901(a), a document’s authenticity is a condition precedent to that document’s admission into evidence.
-(8 – Many of these documents were only introduced into evidence by NSI for the limited purpose to show they are not authentic.
+(8 – Many of these documents were only introduced into evidence by NSI for the limited purpose of showing they are not authentic.
 Defendants introduced into evidence the following documents: Danfil Agreement; Agreement for Sale of Substantially All Assets; General Release; and Corporate Resolution Authorizing Bulk Sale of Assets of NSI.
 The Court, however, will address each document that supports Defendants’ theories.)

 To show a document is authentic, the document’s proponent must produce evidence sufficient to support a finding that the document is what its proponent claims.
 Id.